 These antique buoys are coveted finds that wash upon the Washington shore from Japanese fishing boats.
 While the colors vary, the most popular glass float colors are greens and blues made from recycled sake bottles.

 A revolutionary leader, Bertha Knight Landes became the first female mayor of any major American city when she took office for Seattle in 1926.
 She was known for her conviction and strong leadership during a tumultuous time in the city’s history.

 Vintage Boeing P18B Fighter Designs

-Boeing is the world’s largest aerospace manufacturer and is known for its pioneering.
-Founded in 1916, the company recently celebrated its centennial anniversary marking 100 years of aircraft innovations such as the Boeing P18B Fighter designs featured in our guest rooms.
+Boeing is the world's largest aerospace manufacturer, and is known for its pioneering industry advances.
+Founded in 1916, the company recently celebrated its centennial anniversary, marking 100 years of aircraft innovations, including the Boeing P18B Fighter designs featured in our guestrooms.

 Amazon's First Kindle

-In 2007, Amazon first raised the question— what if a device could hold 3,000 books in one?
-The Kindle was born.
-Upon release, the electronic reading device sold out in under six hours and revolutionized the way we read.
+In 2007, Amazon first raised the question: what if a device could hold 3,000 books at once?
+Thus, the Kindle was born.
+Upon release, the electronic reading device sold out in under six hours, and revolutionized the way we read forever.

 Artifacts from Seattle's Early Logging History

 Before the tech boom of the 1970s to the present, the Boeing boom during the 1940s, or even the Gold Rush in the late 1800s, the lumber industry boom laid the foundation for the city that Seattle is today.
 Visit our 15th floor for artifacts highlighting Seattle’s early logging history.